Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Prime and Reach Data Curation

 \textbf{Aria Digital Twin (ADT)}~\cite{pan2023aria} provides a rich collection of synchronised data, including images, eye-tracking data, 6-DoF object data, and 3D human poses.
 72 videos in the dataset capture indoor activities and interactions involving 398 unique objects and provide paired eye gaze and 3D body motion data.
 We curate \pr\ sequences from these videos.
 Same as HOT3D, we find temporal segments when objects are in-hand by thresholding the distance between object locations and nearest wrist locations from the corresponding body poses.
 We identify pick and put events near the temporal boundaries of these segments based on how the object state changed.
 These events were then primed to determine $t_p$, resulting in 411 \pr\ sequences with full-body motion data.

 \textbf{GIMO}~\cite{zheng2022gimo} is a benchmark that focuses on intent-guided human motion segments.
 It provides 217 trimmed segments, along with corresponding SMPL-X fitted IMU-captured body poses and egocentric views with eye gaze data captured by the HoloLens 2.
-We discard all segments that include resting activities \eg, sitting or lying on the bed.
-Gimo segments include object pick-up but no put-down.
+We discard all segments that include resting activities without pick/put actions \eg, sitting or lying on the bed.
+GIMO segments include object pick-up but no put-down.
 However, they do not provide the 3D locations or timestamps of object pick-up.
 Therefore, we manually annotate these event timestamps ($t_e$) from RGB videos and use the relevant wrist location at the timestamp as our object locations.
-We determine $t_p$ for each of these events following the same method as before.
-We get 130 \pr\ SMPL-X body motion sequences.
+We determine $t_p$ following the same method and get 130 \pr\ SMPL-X body motion sequences.

 In total, we curate $23,728$ \pr\ sequences from the five datasets.
-Statistics are provided in \cref{table: stats curated dataset}.
-We showcase sample \pr\ sequences in \cref{fig:dataset_curation}.
+Statistics are provided in \cref{table: stats curated dataset} and sample \pr\ sequences in \cref{fig:dataset_curation}.
 Importantly, we unify body pose formats across datasets by representing them using the canonicalised 22-joint body motion used in HumanML3D~\cite{Guo_2022_CVPR}.
 Following \cite{tevet2023mdm}, we convert the 22 joint positions to 263-dim vector representation that combines local pose, rotation and velocity of each joint.
-The curated sequences from each dataset are split 70\%-30\% into train and test sets.
-Details are provided in supplementary.
+The curated sequences are split 70\%-30\% into train and test sets.